robertialenti/Bike-Share/README.md

 - $\( \text{Treated}_i \)$ is a binary variable indicating the treatment group (1 if treated, 0 if control).
 - $\( \text{Post}_t \times \text{Treated}_i \)$ is the interaction of the post-treatment period and the treatment group.
 - $\( \beta_{3} \)$ is the DiD estimator, which captures the treatment effect.
-- - $\( X_t \)$ is a vector of time-specific covariates, including mean temperature, precipitation, and snow on ground.
+- $\( X_t \)$ is a vector of time-specific covariates, including mean temperature, precipitation, and snow on ground.
 - $\( \epsilon_{it} \)$ is the error term.

+RESULTS

 The coefficient of interest, \( \beta \), is found to be positive, statistically significant, and economically meaingful for all three outcomes.

-We also use a two-way fixed effects approach.
+I also use a two-way fixed effects approach.

 What the regression results show is that the number, average distance, and average duration of rides taken at Bixi stations near the REV experienced a much greater increase following the path's construction than stations located further.
 If the identification strategy is convincing, than these parameter estimates are causal, and not simply correlative.
 That is, ____